 Most of Bulldozer's symptoms were ones I could not see.
 As an infant and toddler, he couldn't tell me what was wrong.
 It was a very scary thing to watch him react so severely to so many different foods, but the worst days were when I didn't realize what was happening.
 We celebrated with vigor that Bulldozer survived his first year of life!

-Over the past 4 years, Bulldozer has grown out of some allergies including most grains, dairy, and eggs.
+Over the years, Bulldozer has grown out of some allergies including most grains, dairy, and eggs.
 At the same time we've discovered other food allergies along the way.
-Still, some he's had since he was a baby have become more severe.
+Some he's had since he was a baby have become more severe.
 We are very thankful that Bulldozer only reacts when these foods are ingested.

 Any foods even processed in the same plant can cause a reaction if ingested.

-Update (1/20/15): Adam tried and can now eat Asparagus, Carrots, Coconut, Acorn Squash and Pinapple.
+Update (1/20/15): Adam tried and can now eat asparagus, carrots, coconut, acorn squash and pineapple.

 Updates (9/26/15): Adam has officially outgrown his allergies to peanuts, tree nuts, and oats!

 Over the first six months of Bulldozer's food allergy experience, our grocery bill tripled.
-I was purchasing all of these special diet cook books and trying to use ingredients I'd never heard of before, which usually Bulldozer ended up being allergic to anyways.
+I was purchasing all of these special diet cook books and trying to use ingredients I'd never heard of before, which usually Bulldozer ended up being allergic to.